davidjwalling/os/docs/COMMANDS.md

-a new/                Add/Allocate creates folder "new" in the current folder a /new/               Add/Allocate creates folder "new" in the root folder a f,new               Add/Allocate creates folder "new" in the current folder a f,/new/             Add/Allocate creates folder "new" in the root folder
+a new/                Add/Allocate creates folder "new" in the current folder a /new/               Add/Allocate creates folder "new" in the root folder a o,new               Add/Allocate creates folder "new" in the current folder a o,/new/             Add/Allocate creates folder "new" in the root folder
 ```